miladd3/automatic-direction/README.md

 # automatic-direction
-automatic direction jquery based on character count arabic or latin.
+A lightweight jquery plugin for automatic direction change of input between rtl and ltr based on character count.

-dir="auto" attribution is good, but it just depend on first character thats not functional on most arabic and persian web applications.
+dir="auto" attribution is good, but it just depend on first character in most browsers ,that is not functional on most arabic and persian web applications.

 [Demo link](https://miladd3.github.io/automatic-direction/)